 Retro accessory manufacturer 8BitDo offers a decidedly different option for your GameCube controller adapter needs.
 With the look of an oversized dongle and bearing the original shade of GameCube indigo, the Gbros. adapter is the ideal choice for those who tend to play a lot of solo games.
 The adapter syncs to your Switch wirelessly, so all you have to do is plug your controller into the adapter.
 This frees up the space between you and your TV from a mess of cords.
 The downside is that each adapter only supports one controller, so you’ll need to buy multiple if you’re having a LAN party.

-Gbros. needs two AA batteries to work, and it’ll get around 30 hours of gameplay on those two batteries before you’ll have to purchase new ones.
+Gbros. uses two AA batteries that give you about 30 hours of gameplay before needing to insert new ones.
 One of the most desirable features of the Gbros. adapter is its screenshot button.
-While that might not seem like a huge deal to those who don’t take screenshots during gameplay, but it’s a nice feature to have when you consider that using a GameCube controller or other adapters won’t allow you to capture screenshots.
+It might not matter if you don’t take screenshots during gameplay, but it’s a nice feature to have when you consider that using a GameCube controller or other adapters won’t allow you to capture screenshots.

 Nintendo released their classic GameCube adapter to coincide with the release of Super Smash Bros.
 Ultimate in 2018.
 Due to its popularity, finding the adapter in stock is a challenge.
 If you find it, buy it – you never know when you’ll get another chance.

 - The best Wii U games of all time

 - Nintendo Switch vs. PS4

 - Everything you need to know about Nintendo Switch Online